 Château de Cheverny: a luxurious home

 It has a small, but very nice ornamental garden and a huge park with a lake.
 Csaba has saved the life of a baby swan there.
-A perfect ending, right?
-We thought so, too.
-Where else should one try to act like a hero if not in a castle after all? 😀
+Because castles are the places where you meet heroes who save princesses, right?
+Or cute swanlings. 😀

 Driving around in Loire Valley

-There’s a lot of day trips from Paris to Loire Valley which could be a good opportunity if you only have a day, however it was not an option for us.
-There’s no way we would leave this enchanted place after a single day! 😀 So we rented a car in Paris and headed to Loire Valley by ourselves.
-We like the flexibility of having a car and stop whenever we want anyway, and Loire Valley gave us plenty of excuses to stop: castles, small towns and all the countryside charm.
+So we rented a car in Paris, and headed to Loire Valley by ourselves.
+We like road trips, anyway – the flexibility of having a car and stop whenever we want.
+Get lost on narrow country roads – in a romantic way, but sometimes literally, too… And the roads of Loire Valley gave us plenty of excuses to stop: castles, small towns and all the French countryside charm.

-Have you been to Loire Valley?
+Have you been to the Loire Valley?
 Which castles would you visit?

 Disclosure: Please note that affiliate links are used in this post, and at no additional cost to you, we earn a commission if you make a purchase.
 If you are ready to book your trip and would like to support this website in some way, here’s your chance.
 Thank you! 🙂